Stewarding at Hay

 Inductions for new stewards

-You will also be provided with an identity lanyard and given a high visibility steward's jacket, both of which you must always wear when you are on duty.
+You will also be provided with an identity lanyard and given a hi-vis steward's jacket, both of which you must always wear when you are on duty.
 You will then be directed to one of the venues for further training, where you will shadow another steward until you feel comfortable with your role.

 Duties